IanMadd/academic/content/portfolio/Data_Tables.md

 <br>

-The `:=` operator updates columns and does so invisibly, that is to say when you use `:=` it doesn't print a result unless you explicitly tell it to.
+The `:=` operator updates columns and does so invisibly.
+That is to say, when you use `:=` it doesn't print a result unless you explicitly tell it to.
 The := operator makes the assignment operator (`DT <- DT[.....]`) unnecessary because it is significantly faster than the assignment operator.
 [For more on :=](https://www.rdocumentation.org/packages/data.table/versions/1.11.4/topics/%3A%3D).

 ```
 DT[,V8]